learn-co-curriculum/ios-prework-swift-assessment/README.md

 Write a `print` statement in the `application:didFinishLaunchingWithOptions:` method after you've called your three other methods to print the entire contents of your final dictionary to the console.

 ### 7. Reassign your arrays
 Under the `print` statement, reassign `numbersArray` to the keys from `alphabetDictionary`.
-Create a new array, named `newLettersArray`, remove all objects from this array, and assign to it all the values retrieved by iterating over `alphabetDictionary`.
+Create a new array of strings, named `newLettersArray`, remove all objects from this array, and assign to it all the values retrieved by iterating over `alphabetDictionary`.
 With a single `print` statement, print both `numbersArray` and `newLettersArray` to the console, separated by a new line.